UFC Fight Night: Rockhold vs Bisping: Predictions & Analysis

 A few statistical edges stand out.
 Clements throws significantly more leather — a 2.7 sig. strike per minute gap.
 Grujic is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Clements has tighter striking defense, making opponents miss more often.

-**The Pick: Vik Grujic over Chris Clements.** The model gives Grujic a slight nod at 56% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Chris Clements over Vik Grujic.
+The model gives Clements a slight nod at 62% — this could easily go either way.
+Notably, the betting market has Clements at 44% implied while our model sees 62% — a 19-point disagreement that could signal value.

 Daniel Kelly vs Luke Zachrich